 On this page you will find information about applying for the new additional HMO licence.
 You can also apply for a mandatory HMO licence if your property houses five or more people.

-You will need to apply for an additional licence if your property has three or four people who form two or more households.
+You need to apply for an additional licence if your property has three or four people who form two or more households.
 This includes both shared houses and bedsits where occupants share amenities.
 The property must be their main residence.

 Preparing to apply